twisted/towncrier/docs/markdown.rst

 `Keep a Changelog <https://keepachangelog.com/>`_ is a standardized way to format a news file in `Markdown <https://en.wikipedia.org/wiki/Markdown>`_.

 This guide shows you how to configure ``towncrier`` for keeping a Markdown-based news file of a project without using any Python-specific features.
-Everything used here can be use with any other language or platform.
+Everything used here can be used with any other language or platform.

 This guide makes the following assumptions: